Welcome to Supasheet

 - Supabase Storage — File storage with bucket-scoped RLS policies

-- Row Level Security — Postgres policies for fine-grained authorization
+- Row Level Security — Postgres RLS policies driven by Supabase Auth claims, for fine-grained authorization

 - Realtime — Optional realtime subscriptions for live updates